Autism Spectrum Disorders in the European Union (ASDEU)

 – Propose policies to promote harmonised support for people with ASD across member states

-Two ASD events are happening this month: The Mid-Term ASDEU project meeting and the XI Autism Europe International congress 2016
+Two important ASD events took place recently: The Mid-Term ASDEU project meeting and the XI Autism Europe International congress 2016

 “ASDEU Mid-Term Technical Workshop”